ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 can produce clients for multiple platforms that can leverage a single source for logic, reducing code duplication.

- Logic on the backend can t be tampered with or modified by the client.
+ Logic on the backend can't be tampered with or modified by the client.

 MAKE SERVICES EXTERNALIZABLE